aspose-psd/Aspose.PSD-Reference-Tutorials/content/english/net/psd-file-manipulation/crop-psd-conversion-png/_index.md

 image.Save(destName, pngOptions);
 ```
 ## Conclusion

 Congratulations!
 You've successfully learned how to crop PSD files when converting them to PNG using Aspose.PSD for .NET.
 This capability can be invaluable in various image processing scenarios.

-## Frequently Asked Questions
+## FAQ's

-### Can I use this library in a commercial project?
+### Q1: Can I use this library in a commercial project?

-Yes, Aspose.PSD for .NET is available for commercial use.
+A1: Yes, Aspose.PSD for .NET is available for commercial use.
 Refer to [Aspose.PSD Licensing](https://purchase.aspose.com/buy) for details.

-### Is there a free trial available?
+### Q2: Is there a free trial available?

-Absolutely!
+A2: Absolutely!
 You can explore a free trial version [here](https://releases.aspose.com/).

-### Where can I find support for Aspose.PSD for .NET?
+### Q3: Where can I find support for Aspose.PSD for .NET?

-Visit the [Aspose.PSD Forum](https://forum.aspose.com/c/psd/34) for any assistance or queries.
+A3: Visit the [Aspose.PSD Forum](https://forum.aspose.com/c/psd/34) for any assistance or queries.

-### How do I obtain a temporary license?
+### Q4: How do I obtain a temporary license?

-If you need a temporary license, you can get one [here](https://purchase.aspose.com/temporary-license/).
+A4: If you need a temporary license, you can get one [here](https://purchase.aspose.com/temporary-license/).

-### Are there any examples or tutorials available in the documentation?
+### Q5: Are there any examples or tutorials available in the documentation?

-Yes, you can find comprehensive documentation and examples [here](https://reference.aspose.com/psd/net/).
+A5: Yes, you can find comprehensive documentation and examples [here](https://reference.aspose.com/psd/net/).